canonical/sphinx-docs-starter-pack/readme.rst

 You can override some global configuration for specific pages.

 For example, you can configure whether to display Previous/Next buttons at the bottom of pages in the ``custom_conf.py`` file.
-You can then override this default setting for a specific page (a common use case for this is to turn off the Previous/Next buttons by default, but display them in a multi-page tutorial).
+You can then override this default setting for a specific page (for example, to turn off the Previous/Next buttons by default, but display them in a multi-page tutorial).

 To do so, add `file-wide metadata`_ at the top of a page.
 See the following examples for how to enable Previous/Next buttons for one page: